grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 --------------- | -------------- | ---------------------------------------------- | ------- | --------
 `log_record`    | `list(string)` | List of OTTL statements filtering OTLP metric. |         | no

+The syntax of OTTL statements depends on the OTTL context.
+See the OpenTelemetry documentation for more information:
+* [OTTL log context][]

+Only one of the statements inside the list of statements has to be satisfied.

 ### output block